chutium/spark-appliance/README.md

 * ~~WebApp to get connection string to ThriftServer (in order to use ```spark-sql``` or ```beeline```)~~ done by PR [#7](https://github.com/zalando/spark-appliance/pull/7)
 * WebApp to run Spark SQL queries
 * WebApp to run Spark jars
+* WebApp to run Spark python scripts
+* WebApp to run Spark R -- is this possible? seems not in current version (1.5.2)
 * Add more start/env variables such as -c (--cores) and -m (--memory)
 * Appliance to deploy Spark cluster programmatically
 * Add code sample for Kafka/[Buku](https://github.com/zalando/saiki-buku) support